Parks, leisure and the arts Wythenshawe Park

 Wythenshawe Hall was damaged by a fire in March 2016, but - fortunately - the Fire Service did an amazing job and saved the building from complete destruction.
 Up until the fire, The Friends of Wythenshawe Hall had been working in partnership with us to open the Hall on a regular basis for themed, seasonal events.

 The official re-opening of Wythenshawe Hall took place in October 2022, and the Friends of Wythenshawe Hall continue to support the Council.
-They host monthly open days on Sundays from 11am until 4pm.
-Dates for 2024 are:
+They host monthly open days on Sundays.

 See their website for more information at Friends of Wythenshawe Hall.